osmandapp/web/main/docs/user/search/search-all.md

 </Tabs>

 Coordinate search provides an accurate location.
-You can enter precise coordinates obtained, for example, from other sources such as a map, GPS device or online services, which is particularly useful when it comes to places that do not have an exact address.
+You can enter precise coordinates obtained, for example, from other sources such as a map, GPS device, or online services, which is particularly useful when it comes to places that do not have an exact address.
 For more information, see the [Search Coordinates](./search-coordinates.md) article.

 ## Related Articles